Video Game: The Spongebob Movie Game

 - Big Door: The Welcome to Planktopolis...
 Minions level has a few.

 - Boss Arena Idiocy: The final boss King Neptune would be invincible if it weren't for the conveniently-placed tables around the Krusty Krab II.

 - Call Back: a robot from Battle for Bikini Bottom appears as trash at the beginning of Shell City, Dead Ahead.

 - SpongeBob refers to himself as "SuperSponge" in one quote, which is the name of another game

-- Casual Danger Dialog: SpongeBob and Pat have no problems spouting cheery one-liners even in the most dangerous situations.
+- Casual Danger Dialog: SpongeBob and Pat have no problems acting manly and spouting cheery one-liners even in the most dangerous situations.

 - Concert Climax: Spongebob stages one in the Krusty Krab for the final boss.

 - Convenient Enemy Base: SpongeBob and Patrick land near the Krusty Krab after escaping Shell City.

 - Damn You, Muscle Memory: Most apparent if you are switching over from Battle for Bikini Bottom to this or vice versa, since both games play similarly to each other.
 Because of this, sometimes you'll forget that some of SpongeBob's and Patrick's moves are either reassigned to a different button on your controller or completely replaced with an entirely new move.